 Blaqbonez’s “No Excuses”: The Album That Proves He’s in a League of His Own

-One of the album’s standout cut, “Despacito” featuring FOLA, has quickly become a fan favorite.
-Debuting at No8 on the TOP 100 SONGS CHART, the chemistry between both artists is electric.
-FOLA’s effortless ability to glide on beats with his unique voice complements Blaqbonez’s quickfire flow in a way that feels globally seamless.
-The track’s high-energy video only amplified its reach, dominating Apple Music’s top charts in Nigeria and trending across TikTok and X (formerly Twitter) since release.
+A highlight of the project, “Despacito” with FOLA, has rapidly risen as a fan‑loved track.
+Debuting at No8 on the TOP 100 SONGS CHART, the synergy between the two artists is electrifying.
+FOLA’s smooth glide over the beat with his distinct voice pairs perfectly with Blaqbonez’s rapid flow, creating a globally cohesive sound.
+The high‑energy visual further boosted its impact, topping Apple Music’s Nigerian charts and trending on TikTok and X (formerly Twitter) from day one.

-Another big moment on the album comes from “ACL,” a bold, confrontational track written directly to Odumodublvck off the back of their ongoing beef that has already sparked debates among fans and critics.
-It’s Blaqbonez in his element, direct, fearless, completely unapologetic and it’s currently trending at No3 in TOP 100 SONGS CHART.
-While many artists shy away from controversy, he leans into it, using every headline to strengthen his narrative.
-He absolutely broke the internet when he dropped visuals to ACL on X, it immediately became the number 1 trending topic on “Twitter Ng”.
+Another standout moment is “ACL,” a daring, confrontational song aimed straight at Odumodublvck amid their ongoing feud, igniting discussions among listeners and reviewers alike.
+Blaqbonez is at his best—direct, fearless, unapologetic—and the track is currently trending at No3 in TOP 100 SONGS CHART.
+While many artists avoid controversy, he embraces it, leveraging each headline to fortify his story.
+He shattered the internet when he released the visuals for ACL on X, instantly becoming the top trending topic on “Twitter Ng.”

 Commercial Success